masesgroup/JNet/src/net/Documentation/index.md

 This project aims to create a library to direct access, from .NET, all the features available in the Java Platform, this is the counterpart of [JCOReflector](https://github.com/masesgroup/JCOReflector)

 There are many client libraries written to manage communication with Java.
 Conversely, this project use directly the Java packages giving more than one benefit:
-* all implemented features are availables at no extra implementation costs, see [JavaBridge usage](src/net/Documentation/articles/usage.md);
+* all implemented features are availables at no extra implementation costs, see [JNet usage](src/net/Documentation/articles/usage.md);
 * avoids any third party communication protocol implementation;
 * access all features made available from Java platform.

 ## Runtime engine

-JavaBridge uses [JCOBridge](https://www.jcobridge.com), and its [features](https://www.jcobridge.com/features/), to obtain many benefits:
+JNet uses [JCOBridge](https://www.jcobridge.com), and its [features](https://www.jcobridge.com/features/), to obtain many benefits:
 * **Cyber-security**:
   * [JVM](https://en.wikipedia.org/wiki/Java_virtual_machine) and [CLR, or CoreCLR,](https://en.wikipedia.org/wiki/Common_Language_Runtime) runs in the same process, but are insulated from each other;
   * JCOBridge does not make any code injection into JVM;